This section includes background information for many of the cases featured in New Ghost Stories. There will be spoilers – you have been warned.

 From Volume 1

-New content will be added to this section in the coming weeks – check back soon.
+New content will be added to this section in the coming weeks (ok, this didn’t really happen, but I’m hoping to rectify this soon).

 A Rhythm of Six (Case no.26)

-Certainly not the first case I investigated, but perhaps the first one to really get under my skin.
+This wasn’t the first case I investigated, but it was perhaps the first one to really get under my skin.
+The fact that it featured an author of ghost stories was an irony not lost on me.

 It’s not unusual for subjects to be tense and nervous when we meet; these stories are generally not comforting for them to recall.
-But she was particularly uncomfortable.
-We met in a cafe and I remember her looking around at the faces of others around us.
+This subject was particularly uncomfortable.
+We met in a cafe and I remember her looking around at the faces of others all around us.
+She evidently believed she was being watched or followed.
+Subsequent events would reveal why.

 We spoke at length in person and on the phone.
 The story that has been published is based on an account written by her.
-The story had been typed on computer and posted to me.
-However, the final paragraphs were scribbled in biro, I would guess rather hurriedly.
+The story was typed on computer and posted to me.
+The final paragraphs were, however, scribbled in biro.
+They looked to have been written rather hurriedly.

 The envelope arrived with no other information.
 I tried to contact her when I received it, but had no success.
 I have made many attempts since.
 I do not know whether she is fiercely protecting her privacy or whether something serious has happened to her.
 If anyone has any further information, I would be very keen to hear it.